Thermo Fisher Scientific (TMO) Q2 2022 Earnings Call Transcript

 Mike Ryskin -- Bank of America Merrill Lynch -- Analyst

-So you have got your multiyear target of 7% to 9% out there, right?
-If we are using this year as a jumping off point, is there any reason to think that next year shouldn't be squarely in that range as well despite the comps and then sort of adjusting for the COVID diagnostic delta between $2.5 billion this year to the run rate next year?
-I am just trying to do the bridge between the base and the COVID diagnostics, sort of where that puts the model.
+So you've got your multiyear target of 7% to 9% out there, right?
+If we're using this year as a jumping off point, is there any reason to think that next year shouldn't be squarely in that range as well despite the comps and then sort of adjusting for the COVID diagnostic delta between $2.5 billion this year to the run rate next year?
+I'm just trying to do the bridge between the base and the COVID diagnostics, sort of where that puts the model.

 Marc Casper -- Chairman, President, and Chief Executive Officer

-So, Mike, I guess a few thoughts on 2023, right?
-And obviously, I am looking forward -- I am actually doing it every day, it's not that.
-But when we get to January, I will be looking forward to give you the update on sort of what we think for the year, right, so in the details.
+So Mike, I guess a few thoughts on 2023, right?
+And obviously, I'm looking forward -- I'm actually doing it every day, it's not that.
+But when we get to January, I'll be looking forward to giving you the -- give you the update on sort of what we think for the year, right, so in the details.
 What we don't know now, right?
 And it's just nobody knows is what's the macro environment, right?
-Was it like the first half of this year, well, phenomenal, right, or is it different, and so we will appropriately set the context for 2023, when we get there.
+Is it -- was it like the first half of this year, well, phenomenal, right?
+Or is it different?
+And so we'll appropriately set the context for 2023 when we get there.
 But I think there are a couple of things that are worth saying at this point in time to at least help you think about it.

-One is the core business, right?
-It's going to be large, right?
-We are growing the business faster this year than we had outlined in the long-term model.
-So I mean the jumping off point in 2023 is we are going to have a bigger business.
+One is the core business, right, it's going to be larger, right?
+We're growing the business faster this year than we had outlined in the long-term model.
+So I mean the jumping off point in 2023 is we're going to have a bigger business.
 And that's core that drives earnings power and all of those things.
-We will have an appropriate growth range based on how we see the world at that point in time.
+We'll have an appropriate growth range based on how we see the world at that point in time.

-We will figure that out as it gets closer.
-And then Stephen might -- do you want to comment on FX and because I know that the movements have been enormous, and you might want to frame how to think about that for next year.
-But I feel great about how the core business performed.
+We'll figure that out as it gets closer.
+And then Stephen might do want to comment on FX and because I know that the movements have been enormous, and you might want to frame how to think about that for next year.
+But I feel great about how our core business has performed.

 Stephen Williamson -- Senior Vice President and Chief Financial Officer